camunda/camunda-docs-manual/content/reference/cmmn11/markers/manual-activation-rule.md

 </humanTask>
 ```

-The specified expression `${false}` evaluates to the boolean value `false` and means that the plan item should become active in any case without human intervention.
+The specified expression `${true}` evaluates to the boolean value `true` and means that the plan item should become active in only through the human intervention.

 For a plan item definition, the following XML can be used: